Cross-Camera Trajectories Help Person Retrieval in a Camera Network: Proposed Method

 \subsection{Extraction of Candidate Tracklet Set}

 We use visual similarity to obtain the candidate tracklet set.
-Hierarchical clustering(HC) is a common clustering method, which does not need to specify the number of cluster categories.
-We represent a set of tracklets under one camera by $T^c=\{o^c_1,o^c_2,...,o^{c}_{n_c}\}, c=1, 2, ..., N$, where $c$ represents the camera index and $n_c$ represents the number of tracklets in camera $c$.
-We use feature extraction model, such as Resnet50 \cite{7780459}, to extract features for each tracklet in the gallery, which can be expressed as follows:
+Hierarchical clustering(HC) is a common clustering method that doesn't need to specify the number of cluster categories.
+We define $T$ as the set of all tracklets in the gallery.
+And we represent a set of tracklets under one camera by $T^{\alpha_k}=\{o^{\alpha_k}_1,o^{\alpha_k}_2,...,o^{\alpha_k}_{N_{\alpha_k}}\}$ where $\alpha_k$ is the index of the $k$-th camera, $o^{\alpha_k}_i$ is the $i$-th tracklet under the camera $\alpha_k$ and $N_{\alpha_k}$ is the number of tracklets under the camera $\alpha_k$.
+We use a feature extraction model, such as Resnet50 \cite{7780459}, to extract features for each tracklet in the gallery, which can be expressed as follows: